adams-tecky/tecky-exercises/hello.md

 HI,I'm adamssssss
-this line is from windos
+this line is from windows